yassato/rNeighborGWAS/README.md

 CRAN version is available at https://cran.r-project.org/package=rNeighborGWAS.

 ## Installation
-Please install the package via GitHub using the devtools library as *devtools::install_github("yassato/rNeighborGWAS")*.
+Please install the package via GitHub using the devtools library as *devtools::install_github("yassato/rNeighborGWAS", repo="master")*.

 ## Dependency
 Note that the rNeighborGWAS requires the following R packages.